scalyr/scalyr-fluentd/README.md

 ***buffer_queue_limit*** The maximum number of chunks to buffer before dropping new log requests.
 Defaults to *1024*.
 Combines with ***buffer_chunk_limit*** to give you the total amount of buffer to use in the event of request failures before dropping requests.

 ***num_threads*** The number of threads to use to upload logs.
 Defaults to *1*.
-In the event where there are multiple unsent buffer chunks in the queue, set this option to > 1 to use multiple threads to send the data.  **Note:** be careful about setting this value too high because if too many requests come in over too short a timespan, Scalyr may start rejecting requests.
+In the event where there are multiple unsent buffer chunks in the queue, set this option to &gt; 1 to use multiple threads to send the data.  **Note:** be careful about setting this value too high because if too many requests come in over too short a timespan, Scalyr may start rejecting requests.

 Installation
 ------------